 Some telephone providers require telephone numbers as a whole, others require the telephone numbers one digit at a time.
 Ask your provider about their requirements.
 Follow these steps to configure the interface:

-- 1. In the administration interface, open the Call Routing section. - 2.
-Double-click the interface to open dialog Configure PRI/BRI/FXO Interface. - 3.
-Switch to the LDAP tab. - 4.
-If overlap dialing is required, check the Overlap dialing option.
+- 1. In the administration interface, go to the section Configuration \rightarrow Call Routing.

+- Select an interface and click Edit.

+The Edit External Interface dialog opens.

+- 3. Go to Interface Card.

+- 4. Select the Overlap dialing option.

+- 5. Click OK.